 We are delighted to announce that we now have a Sensory Room at St. Michael’s.
 This room is a result of the generous fundraising by the PTA and working in partnership with the school to equip the room with amazing resources and create an environment reflecting our vision and mission.
 This room is for all children at St. Michael’s school and is designed for our SEND pupils to support positive engagement and achieve positive outcomes.
 Please click on the link below to find out more.

 Looking ahead to 2020-2021 we are now planning the development of an external sensory garden.
 A presentation has been created using pupil and parent views and we will be sharing ideas and seeking funding for the development of this.
-The garden was schedule for completion in the Summer holidays 2020, however, due to COVID19 we have had to delay this until the Spring 2021.
+The garden was scheduled for completion in the Summer holidays 2020, however, due to COVID19 we have had to delay this until the Spring 2021.

 Learning Through Music & Art

 We are very fortunate at St. Michael’s to have staff who run Learning Through Music and Art programmes for selected children.
 These programmes involve small groups of children in fun, interactive weekly sessions, which are designed to develop learning skills such as listening, turn-taking and self-esteem, as well as enhancing their musical and creative art ability.
 Children really enjoy these sessions and it is wonderful to see the positive outcomes as their confidence develops.